 However you decide to embrace the season, look for ways to reach as many people as possible.
 If you decide to hold a physical event, your reach doesn’t need to be limited to the number of people who can physically attend.
 Hosting an event that incorporates a peer-to-peer fundraising component, for example, is a great way to reach more donors and educate individuals who are new to your cause.

 Can you add to the list of fundraising ideas?
 Share your thoughts with us in the comments below.
-Or for even more inspiration, explore our other fundraising ideas.
+Or for even more inspiration, explore our guide below: A Year of Creative Fundraising Ideas.